-Every year, construction site negligence results in a variety of accidents, such objects falling from heights, slips, lifting injuries, equipment malfunctions, and toxic exposure to hazardous substances.
+Every year, construction site negligence results in a variety of accidents, such as objects falling from heights, slips, lifting injuries, equipment malfunctions, and exposure to hazardous substances.
 In these cases, the victim is entitled under Illinois law to pursue financial recovery to help them deal with the consequences that they have and will face.

 Depending on the nature of the accident and who caused it, you may be eligible for Workers’ Compensation benefits or able to file a lawsuit against the party responsible for causing the accident.
 The availability of each of these paths depends on specific Illinois laws that may be difficult for you to assess on your own.